Iromero385/Psychic-Game/README.md

-<h1> Psychic Game </h1>
+# Psychic Game

+## Introduction

+This project was build to practice keypress events.
+We utilize vanilla javascript for events and dynamic manipulations of html elements.

-<h2> Instructions </h2>
+# Instructions
 Try to guess the computer random generated  letter.
 Do not guess incorrectly 9 times or you will lose the game.

-<h2>  Tech use </h2>
+## Tech used

 In this build we utilize event listener such as onkeypress to read the user input.
-We then compare it to the random letter.
-We capitalize on vanilla javascript to target and update scores, guess, wins and loses.
+We capitalize on vanilla *javascript* to target and update scores, guess, wins and loses.
 We included validation so that reapeated letter do not count as incorrect guesses.

 <h2> Future development</h2>